Lake Michigan Circle Tour with Mackinac Island, the Grand Hotel and Door County

 CHECKED BAGGAGE FEES

-On American Airlines our airline for this tour, passengers are assessed a $30 fee per checked in bag, by the Airlines, upon checking in for the flight.
+On American Airlines and Delta Airlines our airlines for this tour, passengers are assessed a $35 fee per checked in bag, by the Airlines, upon checking in for the flight.

 It is always a good idea to carry on your person a list of medications that you are taking and an emergency contact phone number while you are traveling.
 And we suggest making a copy of the itinerary and provide it to a friend or family member.